MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 Instead of using the log of house prices as our outcomes $Y$, we can try to use house prices without any transformations.
 This is only a useful estimator if inflation between $T = 0$ and $T = 1$ is negligible.
 Else if inflation is non-negligible but consistent, then estimator 1C (i.e. time series) will remain unbiased.

 Another alternate estimator uses the relationship between crimes shown on police.uk $C_g$ and $Y$ to answer RQ1.
 Replace $M_s$ with $C_g$ in estimators 1A - 1C and change the relevant quantities of interest.
 Everything else remains the same.
 There are data limitations based on how many years of geocoded data (before 2011) have been archived by police forces.
-SYP can only guarantee that data from 2010 is available.

 For estimator 1C, which is relevant in case of trends over time, we can explore more elaborate time series models with different techniques for identifying structural breaks.